Beautiful alaea sea salt from Hawaii. Photo courtesy of Saltworks.us.

 A salt that is produced more extensively than by simple evaporation of seawater.
 These include smoked salts and sea salts that are created in solar houses rather than evaporated naturally outdoors in evaporation ponds, basins or pans.
 Artisan techniques are popular in countries like Japan where where high humidity and/or frequent rainstorms preclude efficient natural evaporation.

-BLACK SEA SALT
+BLACK SALT

 Black Salt